Hersh500/pcap-parser/README.md

 What is working so far:

 I am able to parse simple pcap files and pass flow information to R.
-There are some tricky packet headers (with 802.1q VLAN and some other
-    stuff I don't know) I am not able to parse as yet.
+There are some tricky packet headers (such as 802.1q VLAN and others) I am not able to parse as yet.
 R Interface works as follows:
     read_pcap_file(filename, print_debug_info)
         This creates flow table which is available in C world.